Jon Matson-Higgins – Principal, Senior Tutor & IQA

 It was because of this that I decided to give up my life and career in London, and move to Brighton for a more relaxed and peaceful lifestyle by the sea, and cherish the time with my family and friends.
 I love being by the sea and on the edge of the South Downs National Park and have found this incredibly calming and energising.

 Before moving to London I was training as a nurse and realised very quickly that the general route was not for me.
-Instead I went on to train in body massage at Peterborough City College.
-In 2006 I re-sat my qualifications, and have added new therapies and treatments since developing my skills and knowledge of the holistic and beauty industry.
+Instead, I went on to train in body massage at Peterborough City College.
+In 2006 I re-sat my qualifications, and have added new therapies and treatments since developing my skills and knowledge of the holistic, complementary and beauty industry.

 Without even realising it, holistic health and the holistic approach has always played a part in my life, it was after my Reiki ‘attunement’ that my life pathway changed, and over the years my personal growth has been incredible.
 This wonderful energy has helped me to develop calmness and stillness and has helped me to recognise compassion for other people’s needs and give me the understanding for me to be a better person, practitioner and tutor.
 Also teaching me that being a dyslexic is not a problem, but a gift.

-I have worked within the training industry for a number of years, training people of all ages and with very different learning needs.
-I am now very fortunate to own and run three training schools, Brighton Holistics, Brighton Holistics On-Line and Brighton First Aid.
+I have worked within the training industry since 2002, training people of all ages and with very different learning needs.
 Brighton Holistics is the highest accredited complementary therapy training schools in Sussex with all courses being accredited by the International Therapy Examination Council (ITEC), Vocational Training Charitable Trust (VTCT), the Federation of Holistics Therapists (FHT), and Qualsafe.
 I’m a great believer that training should be fun and informative.
-I hold a City & Guilds Certificate in Education & Training (CET) Level 4, and am also a qualified A1 assessor and Internal Quality of Assurance Officer I am also registered with the Institute for Learning (IFL).
+I hold a City & Guilds Certificate in Education & Training (CET) Level 4 and am also a qualified A1 Assessor and Internal Quality of Assurance Officer I am also registered with the Institute for Learning (IFL).